-Almond Rice Pilaf is one of my favorite childhood recipes.
-I would literally eat myself silly when she made this classic side dish.
+Almond Rice is one of my favorite childhood recipes.
+I would literally eat myself silly when my mom made this classic side dish.

 Almond Rice Pilaf is an easy side dish made with crunchy almonds, mushrooms and savory chicken broth and lemon juice to give it loads of flavor!
 An easy rice recipe the whole family will love.